Tamil inscriptions in Sri Lanka

-Tamil inscriptions in Sri Lanka date from the centuries before Christ to the modern era.
+Tamil inscriptions in Sri Lanka date from the centuries BCE to the modern era.
 The vast majority of inscriptions date to the centuries following the 10th century AD, and were issued under the reigns of both Tamil and Sinhala rulers alike.
 Out of the Tamil rulers, almost all surviving inscriptions were issued under the occupying Chola dynasty, whilst one stone inscription and coins of the Jaffna Kingdom have also been found.

 Most inscriptions are of a Hindu or Buddhist nature, or record the exploits of merchants, soldiers, officials and kings.

 The longest Tamil inscription in the island is from the Lankatilaka Vihara, for which historian K. Indrapala states the following: